 Most dogs don’t need a coat.

-If your dog seems cold outside, then shop for a dog coat at a sporting goods store that carries hunting gear for dogs.
 Don’t buy those cute, fashionable dog coats.
 Those are cute, but they do nothing for extra warmth.
 If anything, the coat will get wet and make the dog colder.
-For serious protection against the cold, get your dog a waterproof vest desgined for sporting breeds.
+For serious protection against the cold, get your dog a waterproof vest designed for sporting breeds.

 Unfortunately if you have a small dog, you probably won’t be able to find a hunting vest for him.
 I wouldn’t worry too much.
 Dogs have their own natural fur coats.
 They don’t really need more than that.